deadratfink/jy-transform/README.md

 ## Usage Types

-The module can be used in two different ways:
+Since the module can be used in two different ways, use installation as follows:

-- On CLI (recommended install globally via `-g` option)
+- CLI: install globally via `-g` option
-- Via API (install locally)
+- API: install locally

 All use cases are described in more detail in the following sections.